AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 nft -f ruleset.nft
 ```

-Nftables already comes with some basic rules.
+Nftables already come with some basic rules.
 To clear the ruleset:

 ```bash
 nft flush ruleset